 The most common foods to produce this allergy addiction effect include chocolate, soy, dairy products and wheat -- some of the "comfort foods" many of us flock to when we're feeling down.

-To find out more about addictions and compulsions -- some admittedly stranger than others -- take a look at the links on the next page.
+To find out more about addictions and compulsions -- some admittedly stranger than others -- take a look at the links below.